TyberiusPrime/anysnake2/README.md

 resolution and which exact packages to install is fixed.
 R_ecosystem_track offers something similar for R.
 Rust-overlay let's you include arbitrary rust versions.
 And you can even extend the flake with any other flake you like.

+# Prerequisites

+You need a working nix installation with flakes.

+If you're using NixOS, referer to the [nix wiki](https://nixos.wiki/wiki/Flakes#NixOS) Otherwise, you could use the  [nix-unstable installer](https://github.com/numtide/nix-unstable-installer).

 # Getting started.

-Run `nix shell "github:TyberiusPrime/anysnake2" -c anysnake2 config basic >anysnake2.toml` and have a look at the resulting toml, which contains all the basic configuratino (use `config full` for an example containing every option).
+Run `nix shell "github:TyberiusPrime/anysnake2" -c anysnake2 config basic >anysnake2.toml` and have a look at the resulting toml file, which contains all the basic configuration (use `config full` for an example containing every option).

 You should find something close to this.